-The first is Dr. John Hattie's Visible Learning research in which, through over 800 meta-analyses, he identified educational practices shown to have a high impact on student achievement - practices that influence learning at a greater than average rate.
-Hattie's work, including his "barometer of influence" and the effective practices implemented in DCI, is described in greater detail starting on page 17 of this Blueprint.
-As Dr. Hattie's research is ongoing, the most recent findings are referenced in DCI materials.1
+The first is Dr. John Hattie's Visible Learning research which continues to be relevant.
+"There remains a need for more focus on the use of successful models of implementation within systems, schools, and classrooms."
+(Hattie, 2023, p.
+4) Hattie has recently published Visible Learning: The Sequel: A Synthesis of Over 2,100 Meta-analyses Relating to Achievement which includes an additional 1,300 (and growing) meta-analyses focusing on educational practices shown to have a high impact on student achievement - practices that influence learning at a greater than average rate.
+Hattie's newly renamed "thermometer of influence" and the effective practices implemented in DCI are described in greater detail starting on page 18.
+As Hattie's research is ongoing, the most recent findings are referenced in DCI materials as taken from www.visiblelearningmetax.com.1

-The second is the work of Moving Your Numbers, a study conducted under the guidance of Dr. Martha Thurlow, Director of the National Center on Educational Outcomes (NCEO), and supported by the Office of Special Education Programs (OSEP).2
+The second is the work of Moving Your Numbers, a study conducted under the guidance of Dr. Martha Thurlow, Director of the National Center on Educational Outcomes (NCEO), and supported by the Office of Special Education Programs (OSEP).